hara-y-u/emacs-pow/README.md

     ```

-## Simple Usage
+## Basic Usage

 To regsister your rack project to pow, exec `M-x pow-register-current-app` in your project.

-And `M-x pow-open-current-app` to open the project app in browser.
+And, `M-x pow-open-current-app` to open the project app in browser.

 `M-x pow-restart-current-app` will flag `restart` current app.

+`M-x pow-tail-current-log` will open `tail` buffer for app's Pow log.

 `M-x list-pow-apps` lists all registered pow apps.